lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 30 minutes (concentration)
 **Resist:** Willpower

 Allows the targets to breath underwater the same as they breath air above water, by providing them with magical gills.
 This does not prevent them from breathing air.
-This spell's mana cost and difficulty increase by 1 for each additional creature that you target.
+This spell's focus cost and difficulty increase by 1 for each additional creature that you target.

 ***Graze:*** Lasts for half the duration, and can only effect a single target.

 ## Water Jet

 **Specializations:** Conjuration, Water
-**Difficulty:** 7 (Moderate)
+**Difficulty:** 7 (Easy)

-**Mana Cost:** 1
+**Focus Cost:** 1
 **Action Speed:** Swift

 **Range:** 3m